How to pause, resume, or delete a Signal

 Written By Kevin Lawrie

-Last updated About 3 hours ago
+Last updated 4 months ago

 Pausing a Signal

-Use pause when you want to temporarily stop a Signal โ for example, during a campaign break or while updating your targeting.
+Use pause when you want to temporarily stop a Signal — for example, during a campaign break or while updating your targeting.

 Go to Signals in the left sidebar.